Wildlife and

 How we reduce these impacts on wildlife

-The science of road and rail ecology is relatively well established in North America, Europe, and Australia but is fairly new in Africa.
-Road and rail ecologists aim to understand the threats to wildlife from transport activities and infrastructure and develop solutions to reduce these threats.
-The Endangered Wildlife Trust is the only African organisation with a dedicated programme focused on transport and wildlife interactions.
-The programme works across South Africa and collaborates on projects with colleagues worldwide.
+The science of road and rail ecology is relatively well established in North America, Europe, and Australia, but is fairly new in Africa.
+Road and rail ecologists aim to understand the threats to wildlife from transport activities and infrastructure and are developing solutions to reduce these threats.

 Driving global collaboration and research

-Much of our work depends on research, and we work with universities to support students studying road and rail ecology.
-This way, we facilitate knowledge exchange, gather more information, and generate further support.
-To this end, we have partnered with three of South Africa’s toll concessionaire companies to train their staff to report wildlife incidents and identify species hit by vehicles on their routes.
-We then analyse these data and recommend measures they can take to reduce wildlife-vehicle collisions in areas with high roadkill rates and address the impact of these collisions on human safety.
+Much of our work depends on research.
+We, therefore, work with universities to support students studying road and rail ecology.
+This way we facilitate knowledge exchange, gather more information, and generate further support.
+To achieve this we have partnered with three of South Africa’s toll concessionaire companies to train their staff to report wildlife incidents and identify species hit by vehicles on their routes.
+We then analyse the data and recommend measures they can take to reduce wildlife-vehicle collisions in areas with high roadkill rates.
+Through this we measure the impact of these collisions on human safety.

 Wildlife and Roads